CHEMICAL PEELS AT OTTAWA MEDISPA ALTA VISTA

 How Do They Help?

 As we age, the rate at which our skin renews itself slows down, meaning a cell takes longer to die, dead skin takes longer to slough off, and new skin takes longer to be revealed.
 Our skin’s ability to hold moisture also diminishes.
-As a result, damage is much more apparent and takes longer to heal and wrinkles form.
+As a result, the damage is much more apparent and takes longer to heal and wrinkles form.

 FAQs ABOUT CHEMICAL PEELS